How is growth hacking viewed in marketing circles?

 Do growth hackers have a blind spot?

-It’s time to define growth hacking as a tactic, a process or way of operating that moves one… Click To Tweet
+It’s time to define growth hacking as a tactic, a process or way of operating that moves one needle at a time.
+Click To Tweet

 There is one small issue that I want to shed some light on.
 The problem with growth hacking replacing old style marketing is that I think it could create a blind spot for businesses.
 If you are solely focussed on growth via technical assets and products, you are failing to build a brand and an emotional connection with the customer.
 Those things that don’t deliver ‘growth’ might very well be left out in the cold.